skeltavik/be.bramruttens.dobisscanconverter/README.md

 # Dobiss CAN Converter

-Allow Dobiss modules/relays to be controlled via an external CAN bus controller.
+Allow Dobiss modules/relays to be controlled via an external CAN bus controller directly via Homey.